Christophers27/Noire-Worldbuilding/Game Doc.md

 ## Summary

-*Noire* is a 3D indie RPG, where you play as Nilo, a Dreamer with a troubled past, who was taken to the Dream World and find their mysterious friend, the Fellow Dreamer, somewhere in the depths of the Dream World.
+*Noire* is a 3D indie RPG, where you play as Nilo, a Dreamer with a troubled past, who was taken to the Dream World and find their mysterious friend, Florence, the Fellow Dreamer, somewhere in the depths of the Dream World.
 It's a story-heavy game with a focus on exploration and combat, set in a surreal, dream-like world.
-Throughout the game, Nilo will have to overcome their fears and face their past, growing as a person, before they can find the Fellow Dreamer.
+Throughout the game, Nilo will have to overcome their fears and face their past, growing as a person, before they can find Florence.

 ## Story

 Nilo is a young adult, who has been struggling with anxiety, and later depression, for a long time.
-They had a hard time connecting with others, with only the Fellow Dreamer approaching and befriending them in their early childhood.
+They had a hard time connecting with others, with only Florence approaching and befriending them in their early childhood.

 *Note: The Fellow Dreamer's name is currently undecided and a WIP.*

-The Fellow Dreamer was a very energetic and outgoing person, who always stuck with Nilo and tried to help them overcome their issues.
-The Fellow Dreamer dreamed of becoming a famous adventurer, and later discovered that they had the ability to stay lucid in their dreams, allowing them to explore the Dream World.
+Florence was a very energetic and outgoing person, who always stuck with Nilo and tried to help them overcome their issues.
+She dreamed of becoming a famous adventurer, and later discovered that they had the ability to stay lucid in their dreams, allowing them to explore the Dream World.
 They would often tell Nilo about their adventures in the Dream World, and Nilo would listen with great interest, though they didn't quite believe that the Dream World was real.

-Over time, Nilo and the Fellow Dreamer grew apart, as the Fellow Dreamer became more invested in their adventures, and also frustrated with Nilo's lack of progress in overcoming their anxiety despite their efforts to help them.
-Nilo, on the other hand, felt the Fellow Dreamer was becoming more distant and was worried that they would leave them behind.
-The unresolved tension and lack of communication between them eventually led to a falling out, causing Nilo to become more withdrawn and the Fellow Dreamer to turn to the Dream World to escape their problems.
+Over time, Nilo and Florence grew apart, as Florence became more invested in their adventures, and also frustrated with Nilo's lack of progress in overcoming their anxiety despite their efforts to help them.
+Nilo, on the other hand, felt she was becoming more distant and was worried that they would leave them behind.
+The unresolved tension and lack of communication between them eventually led to a falling out, causing Nilo to become more withdrawn and Florence to turn to the Dream World to escape their problems.

-The Fellow Dreamer, distracted by the falling out, made a mistake in the Dream World, and was trapped by a Nightmare in the lower layers of the Dream World.
+Florence, distracted by the falling out, made a mistake in the Dream World, and was trapped by a Nightmare in the lower layers of the Dream World.
 In the real world, they fell into a coma, unable to wake up.
 Nilo, having heard about the coma, researched many ways to help someone wake up from a coma, but to no avail.
 Eventually, they gave up, and moved on with their life, though they felt guilty and regretful about the falling out.

 *Note: The reason for the Fellow Dreamer being trapped in the Dream World is subject to change, as it can play a big role in the story.*

 Many years later, Nilo, now a young adult, is struggling with depression, and has been having strange dreams.
-One night, they wake up in the Dream World, having been pulled in by the Fellow Dreamer, who is still trapped in the Dream World.
-They find a note, left by the Fellow Dreamer, telling them where they are, and that she is stuck in the lower layers.
+One night, they wake up in the Dream World, having been pulled in by Florence, who is still trapped in the Dream World.
+They find a note, left by Florence, telling them where they are, and that she is stuck in the lower layers.
 Nilo suspects that the writer of the note is their old friend, but doesn't get their hopes up.

-Nilo sets out to explore the Dream World, hoping deep down that they will find the Fellow Dreamer, and that they can make up for their past mistakes.
+Nilo sets out to explore the Dream World, hoping deep down that they will find her, and that they can make up for their past mistakes.
 Throughout their journey, they will have to face various enemies, which represent Nilo's fears and regrets, and overcome them, growing as a person through the process.

 ## Characters